-Forensic staff will use the following as guidelines for maintaining a competitive program that respects the academic integrity of students and of Willamette University:
+Debate Union staff will use the following as guidelines for maintaining a competitive program that respects the academic integrity of students and of Willamette University:

 - Schedule travel plans in such a way that minimizes the number of classes students will miss.
 Departure times will be coordinated with WU class schedules and the latest reasonable departure time will be selected.

 - Check students' academic progress every semester to determine that they are within the minimum requirements for participation in the WUDU.

 - Refrain from putting pressure on a student to attend any contest when the student believes that contest would interfere with his or her academics.

 - Notify professors when students miss classes for university-sanctioned activities.